West Cornwall Holiday June 2010 - page 3

 visit to Land's End (even if it does resemble a theme park

 nowadays).
-And how can we not take in Cornwall's mining heritage,
+And how can we not partake in Cornwall's mining

-walk, this time from Rinsey Head to Porthleven along the South West
+Cornish coastal walk, this time from Rinsey Head to Porthleven along

 This is page three of three.